This page belongs to: STEM Equity Monitor

 About the data

-University qualifications in this data range from bachelor degree level to PhD.
+University qualifications in this data include:

-Enrolment and completion numbers refer to women and men enrolling or completing qualifications in a particular calendar year.
-They include Australian citizens, New Zealand citizens, Australian permanent residents and Australian humanitarian visa holders.
+Numbers refer to enrolment in a qualification or completion of a qualification in a particular calendar year.
+Counts include domestic students only, which refers to Australian citizens, New Zealand citizens, and Australian permanent residents and Australian humanitarian visa holders.

 Read more about our methodology and this data.